 - T3 Statement of Trust Income Allocations and Designations.
 You’ll get this if you have investment income from mutual funds, or from certain trusts (like ETFs) in non-registered accounts.

 - T2200 Declaration of Conditions of Employment.
 Your employer must complete this form to deduct home office employment expenses from your income using the detailed method (not required if using the temporary flat rate method).

 4. Carry forward your capital losses

-If you have a non-registered account, you trigger taxable capital gains when you sell the investments that have gone up from what you bought them for.
+If you have a non-registered account, you trigger taxable capital gains when you sell the investments that have increased in value from what you bought them for.